samaronybarros/data-structures/README.md

 ###### Description

-Inserts an element to a specific position of the Linked List, since `position` is less then the number of elements of the Linked List.
+Inserts an element in a specific position of the Linked List, since `position` is less then the number of elements of the Linked List.

 ##### removeFromLast